eisenforschung/mpie-jupyterhub-server/README.md

 # pyiron-workflow-documentation
-Here, you can find the documentation how to access and benefit from the pyiron-workflow server in MPIE.
+Here, you can find the documentation on how to access and benefit from the pyiron-workflow server in MPIE.
 Please keep in mind that the server can be only accessed from MPIE local network.
 ## The purpose of pyiron-workflow server

-This server has the aim to give MPIE members access to jupyter notebooks from their brwoser to benefit from open source python packages developed in MPIE.
+This server has the aim to give MPIE members access to jupyter notebooks from their brwoser to benefit from open source python/conda packages developed in MPIE.
  **<a href="https://jupyter.org/" target="_top">Jupyter notebooks/lab</a>** are user friendly tools to perform data analysis, visualization, simulation, etc **in your browser**.
 You can basically access a coding environment/command prompt from your browser.
-Therefore, via our server you will be able to analyse you experimental/simulation data via opensource python packages.
+Via our server you will be able to analyse you experimental/simulation data in jupyter notebooks without the need to setup any environment.

 ## Registration on the server
 To register on the server, you can visit <a href="http://cmserver02.mpie.de:8866" target="_top">here</a> from the local network in MPIE.
-After registration, you will recieve an email confirming your registration and informing you about your access to the server.
+After registration, you will recieve an email confirming your registration with the require information.

 ## Login to jupyter server
 To access the jupyter server, one can browse to the link: <a href="http://cmserver02.mpie.de" target="_top"> https://cmserver02.mpie.de </a>.